This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A hypertensive crisis is a sudden spike in blood pressure to 180/120 or higher.
-It is also known as acute hypertension.
-A hypertensive crisis is a medical emergency.
-It could lead to organ damage or be life-threatening.
+A normal blood pressure is 119/79 or lower.
+A hypertensive crisis is also known as acute hypertension.
+This is a medical emergency that could lead to organ damage or be life-threatening.

 - Diuretics help decrease extra fluid that collects in your blood vessels.
 This lowers your blood pressure by reducing pressure in your arteries.
 Diuretics are often called water pills.
 You may urinate more often while you take this medicine.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Follow up with your healthcare provider within 1 week or as directed: